Tail redundancy and its characterization of compression of memoryless sources: Main result

 \section{Main result}

 In \cite{HS14} we showed that if a collection of distributions has finite single letter redundancy, then a couple of technical conditions, one of which was similar to but not the same as the the tail redundancy condition being 0, then the collection was strongly compressible.
 At the same time, we also had noted that the technical conditions therein were not necessary.
-The main result of this paper is that zero tail redundancy is both necessary and sufficient for strong compressibility.
+The main result of this section is that the per-symbol redundancy goes to tail redundancy as $n$ increases.
+In fact, we first show that per-symbol redundancy is always greater than or equal to tail redundancy as $n\to\infty$ and conversely we show that tail redundancy is always greater than or equal per-symbol redundancy as $n\to\infty$.
+This result implies that zero tail redundancy is a necessary and sufficient condition for a collection to be strongly compressible.